ibm-cloud-docs/discovery-data/migrate-to-v2.md

 :   You can use an SDU model that you built in v1.
 However, you cannot edit the migrated SDU model in v2.
 If you want to reuse a model as-is, you can [export it from v1](/docs/discovery?topic=discovery-sdu#import){: external} and [import the SDU model](/docs/discovery-data?topic=discovery-data-configuring-fields#import) to v2.

 Machine learning models
-:   You can import machine learning models that you create and export from Watson Knowledge Studio.
-The model must have been exported from Knowledge Studio after 16 July 2020.
-If you have a model that was exported before that date, you must re-export the model from Watson Knowledge Studio.
-Only paid Knowledge Studio plans support exporting models.
+:   You cannot deploy models directly to Discovery v2 service instances from {{site.data.keyword.knowledgestudioshort}}.
+Instead, you must export the machine learning models from {{site.data.keyword.knowledgestudioshort}}, and then import them into Discovery.
+The model must have been exported from {{site.data.keyword.knowledgestudioshort}} after 16 July 2020.
+If you have a model that was exported before that date, you must re-export the model from {{site.data.keyword.knowledgestudioshort}}.
+Only paid {{site.data.keyword.knowledgestudioshort}} plans support exporting models.

     For more information, see one of the following topics: